preloader

 1. Setback Restrictions

-• Solution: Apply for a setback variance or redesign your project to comply with existing regulations.
+Solution: Apply for a variance or redesign the project.

 2. Non-Conforming Use Issues